gojescore/timetable-clowns/STATE_OF_THE_GAME.md

 - Client never computes gameplay modifiers from upgrades (mods only from server)
 - Server is authoritative for all simulation (movement, bullets, collisions, pickups, upgrades)
+- Death splats are client-only visuals (no server involvement)
 - End screen must only offer “Back to lobby” (reload)
 - Overlay states block gameplay input